-In the six Leadership Labs that comprise the course, you focus on these questions.
-However, rather than tackle cases where you can distance yourself in comfortable analytical discussions, you are thrown into experiential exercises, testing your ability to build effective relationships, motivate others, and influence outcomes.
+In the six Leadership Labs that comprise the course, we focus on these questions.
+However, rather than tackle cases where you can distance yourself in comfortable analytical discussions, we throw you into experiential exercises, testing your ability to build effective relationships, motivate others, and influence outcomes.
 These Leadership Labs are definitely not a spectator sport as you’ll be asked to further your leadership and interpersonal skills in every Lab.

-Together in the Leadership Labs, you and your fellow students create a feedback-intensive environment where you continually evaluate your own behavior, reflect on it, and choose more productive ways to interact.
+Together in the Leadership Labs, we create a feedback intensive environment where you continually evaluate your own behavior, reflect on it, and choose productive ways to interact with others.
 As with many things in life, what you get out of these experiences will depend on what you put into them.
-The Leadership Labs provide the playing field for you to do that experimentation; the more you get out on the field and play, the more you will get out of the Labs.
+This course provides the playing field for you to do that experimentation; the more you get out on the field and play, the more you will get out of the Labs.

 Past participants who took this course said the following about their experience:

 “...the course was a fantastic dive into some of the science and practices behind good teamwork, communication, and leadership.” -SGSI 2017 Participant

 “Very engaging & intensive, with ample chances to practice and get objective feedback.” -SGSI 2019 Participant